 3. Build a Basic Draft Strategy

 When people talk about fantasy football draft strategy, it sounds way more daunting than it actually is.
-You can mock draft all you want, but things change when it comes time to for the real thing.
-There are only a few rules that you need to follow to ensure you have a well rounded team that is built to last.
+You can mock draft all you want, but things change when it comes time for the real thing.
+There are only a few rules that you need to follow to ensure you have a well-rounded team that’s built to last.

 - Draft two running backs in the first three rounds

-- Know your league scoring!
-Points per reception (PPR) makes wide receivers even more valuable.
+- Know your league scoring system!
+Points per reception (PPR leagues) makes wide receivers even more valuable.

-- Don’t draft a QB until round five unless their names are Aaron Rodgers or Tom Brady
+- Don’t draft a QB until round five unless his names is Patrick Mahomes

-- Get a good tight end — the difference between the No. 1 and No. 10 TE last year was 100 points
+- Get a reliable tight end — the difference between the No. 1 and No. 6 TE last year was 131 points

 - Good team offenses = Good fantasy football players

-- Don’t be the first to get a D/ST and K — Take chances on position players first before you worry about these points.
+- Don’t be the first to get a defense or kicker — Take chances on position players first before you worry about these points.

-- Don’t stress on late round picks.
-Your team is going to change dramatically by the end of the season anyways.
+- Don’t stress on later round picks.
+Your team will change dramatically by the end of the regular season anyways.

 4. Talk as Much Trash as Possible

-While you are sitting at work checking your fantasy score Monday afternoon, slacking off after the long weekend, take 10 minutes to see who is a free agent on the waiver wire.
-The key to improving your team is paying attention on a weekly basis, especially as injuries happen and players settling into their team roles.
+While you are sitting at work checking your fantasy score Tuesday morning, slacking off after the long weekend, take 10 minutes to see who is a free agent on the waiver wire.
+The key to improving your team is paying attention on a weekly basis, especially as injuries happen and players settle into their team roles.
 Your starting lineup is fluid, and you always want to add the best player available.
-When you submit an add/drop for a player, the changes take affect every Tuesday.
-Be the first to get a player like Cooper Kupp or Alvin Kamara.
-Both were top-25 scorers at their position and went undrafted in many leagues last year.
+When you submit an add/drop for a player, the changes take affect the very next day.

 6. Play for the Playoffs